pingcap/docs/dev/reference/security/role-based-access-control.md

 ### Revoke a privilege

-For example, you can use the following statement to revoke all privileges on the `test` database granted to the `analyst` user:
+For example, you can use the following statement to revoke all privileges on the `test` database granted to the `analyst` role:

 {{< copyable "sql" >}}